godot-rust/book/src/toolchain/export-mac-and-ios.md

 ## Godot Build

-After building the libraries and signing (only for macOS) you can now distribute them as they are, or build the whole game using Godot.
+After building the libraries you can now distribute them as they are, or build the whole game using Godot.
 For that follow Godot's how to export guide:
 - [Exporting for macOS](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_macos.html)
 - [Exporting for iOS](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_ios.html)